Official: Haiti’s interim prime minister to step down

 The Core Group is composed of ambassadors from Germany, Brazil, Canada, Spain, the U.S., France, the European Union and representatives from the United Nations and the Organization of American States.

+“If he accepts this, there is not only a perception, but the reality that he has been put there by the international community, and I think that’s his burden to carry,” she said.

+“What we’re calling for is for Haitians to really say this is unacceptable.
+We do not want the international community stating who ought to be in power and what ought to be done.
+It is up to us.”

-The statement was issued hours after Moïse’s wife, Martine, arrived in Haiti on Saturday aboard a private jet clad in black and wearing a bulletproof vest.
+The Core Group statement was issued hours after Moïse’s wife, Martine, arrived in Haiti on Saturday aboard a private jet clad in black and wearing a bulletproof vest.
 She has not issued a statement or spoken publicly as the government prepares for the July 23 funeral that will be held in the northern city of Port-au-Prince.

 Moïse designated Henry as prime minister a day before he was killed, but he had not been sworn in.